olateekay/revolut-assesment/README.md

 ## Helm

-Deploying the dockerised application with Helm
+To cater for building a  no-downtime production deployment of this application, keeping in mind aspects that an SRE would have to consider, we would deploy the dockerised application with Helm.
 Helm is the Kubernetes Package Manager, Helm manages the lifecycle of an application in Kubernetes.
 In this deployment to minikube , we will be using Helm charts .
 Helm chats is one of the best practises for building efficient clusters in kubernetes